LeonTrii/Playground/README.md

 Hello, I started learning how to code on July 3rd, 2021.
 The aspect of problem solving makes it very enjoyable.

-I decided to organize everything by year.
+Small projects are organized by year.